-With only a handful of ingredients, my mother-in-law’s traditional Spanish ham croquettes recipe is the best I’ve ever tried.
-In only 30 minutes you can whip up a batch of croquette dough too.
-It’s easier than you might think!
+With only a handful of ingredients, my mother-in-law's traditional Spanish ham croquettes recipe is the best I've ever tried.
+In only 30 minutes, you can whip up a batch of croquette dough too.
+It's easier than you might think!

 - Butter: While some recipes use only olive oil, I think that the butter makes the filling much more light and creamy.
-I’d recommend a mix of butter and extra virgin olive oil as my recipe instructs, but you could do 100% oil or 100% butter if you prefer.

 - Milk: Use whole milk, preferably at room temperature.
 This is not the recipe to try to cut calories!

-- Bread Crumbs: Use the bread crumbs of your choice.
-I personally love making croquettes with panko bread crumbs — they get super crispy!
+- Breadcrumbs: Use the breadcrumbs of your choice.
+I personally love making croquettes with panko breadcrumbs -- they get super crispy!

 The dough for ham croquettes is really easy to make.
 You just need about 30 minutes and a strong arm.
 Let’s go!

-Steps 1-2: Start by heating the butter and oil in a heavy pan.
-When fully melted and hot, add the onions and sauté for about five minutes — until just starting to color.
+- When fully melted and hot, add the onions and sauté for about 5 minutes--until just starting to color.

 Breading & Frying